 |Study Type :||Interventional (Clinical Trial)|

 |Intervention Model:||Single Group Assignment|

 |Official Title:||Phase I Pilot Study to Evaluate the Security of Local Administration of Autologous Stem Cells Obtained From the Bone Marrow Stroma, in Traumatic Injuries of the Spinal Cord|

-- Appearance of adverse effects [ Time Frame: Up to 12 months ]
+- Safety [ Time Frame: Up to 12 months ]

-- Sensitivity recovery [ Time Frame: sensitivity recovery during Follow-up period: 3, 6, 9 and 12 months and the baseline visit. ]
+- Efficacy [ Time Frame: sensitivity recovery during Follow-up period: 3, 6, 9 and 12 months and the baseline visit. ]